 The High Income Child Benefit Charge affects your tax return for HM Revenue and Customs.
 Use this information to check your maximum earnings limit calculation.

 HIGHER RATE TAXPAYERS: High earners may need to find out how and when to pay a tax charge.
 Reaching the upper limit might stop you getting the standard rate of Child Benefit.

 There may also be circumstances where the child living with you is not your own.
 The High Income Child Benefit Tax Charge affects those with an individual income of more than £50,000 and either:

-The Child Benefits tax calculator helps you check if the High Income Child Benefit charge will affect you.
 You should still return the Child Benefit claim form even if you choose to stop claiming and 'opt out' of getting the extra payment.

 The most important reason for this is that National Insurance credits count towards the UK State Pension.